-Costco Daphne's Beef and Lamb Gyro Slices (Fun & Easy Greek Food)
+Costco Beef and Lamb Gyro Meat (Fun & Easy Greek Food)

 Daphne’s Beef and Lamb Gyro Slices are one of Costco’s hidden gems that can transform a regular weeknight meal into an exciting and festive dinner.